 TREATMENT: Simple analgesics are acceptable.
-The use of NSAID's may be considered for waiver on a case-by-case basis.
 Life-style changes, biofeedback, and relaxation therapy, if successful, may permit return to flight status for the muscle-contraction or "tension" headache sufferer.
 Psychiatric/psychological evaluation of these members is strongly recommended.
-Lithium, methysergide, intranasal lidocaine, adrenocorticosteroids, oxygen inhalation, and sumatriptan may be effective in treating cluster headaches, however neither the cluster headaches nor these treatments generally would be considered for waiver.
-Although there are many effective pharmacologic treatments for migraine, most are incompatible with waiver.
+Although there are many effective pharmacologic treatments for migraine, many are incompatible with waiver.